TBS - LON

 Data is based on round-trip flight searches on KAYAK over the past month.

-The cheapest return flight from Tbilisi to London costs £44 on the route between Tbilisi (TBS) and London Luton Airport (LTN).
-Over the past month, this route was, on average, 39% cheaper than other Tbilisi-London routes.
-It is also the most popular route.
+The absolute cheapest return flight from Tbilisi to London costs £82 on the route between Tbilisi (TBS) and London Heathrow Airport (LHR).
+However, over the past month, flights between Tbilisi (TBS) and London Luton Airport (LTN) were, on average, 17% cheaper than other Tbilisi-London routes.
+The most popular route is between Tbilisi (TBS) and London Heathrow Airport (LHR).

 What’s the cheapest day of the week to fly from Tbilisi to London?